High Availability

 #

-# id addr_raft addr_api
+# `id addr_raft addr_api`

 #

-+ HQL_SECRET_API
++ secret_api

-Since you need both HQL_SECRET_RAFT
+Since you need both cluster.secret_raft

-and HQL_SECRET_API
+and cluster.secret_api

 in any case, there is nothing to change here.
-These define
+These

-the secrets being used internally to authenticate against the Raft or the API server for Hiqlite
+define the secrets being used internally to authenticate against the Raft or the API server for Hiqlite

 .